Introduction to the PSAS Avionics Systems and Team

 - BlockDiagram of the LV2 Avionics System.

 - Here are the block diagram posters to give you a flavor for the current system:

 We had lots of intense discussions: rebuilt LV2 exactly as it was?
 Or refactor?
-The refactorers won out, and we moved to a !PowerPC flight computer after a getting a grant from IBM, moved to ARMs for the avionics nodes, and crazily decided to try USB as an avionics bus instead of CAN.
-USB is a little insane for an avionics bus, but it's got advantages in software (or so the software team tells us!) and speed.
+The refactorers won out, and we moved to a !PowerPC flight computer after a getting a grant from IBM, moved to ARMs for the avionics nodes, and we're currently attempting USB as an avionics bus instead of CAN.
+USB is a little insane for an avionics bus, but it's got huge advantages in software (or so the software team tells us!) and speed.

 There's ALWAYS stuff to do.
 Really.
 And it can be as big or as little of a project as you'd like.
 See this list of possible projects on the main avionics page.

-Most importantly, come to a meeting!
+First of all, come to a meeting!
 It's absolutely the best way of getting involved.
 See our Schedule page for the latest schedule.